-A. Take your time and evaluate your vision as a hotel: who are your guests, what do they like to do, what are they looking for and how can they receive a meaningful experience from your neighborhood, town or city?
+Who are your guests, what do they like to do, what are they looking for and how can they receive a meaningful experience from your neighborhood, town or city?

-B. Focus on finding partners in your hotel’s vicinity while discovering their strengths and other threats within their industry.
+While discovering their strengths and other threats within their industry.
 Brainstorm as much as you can.

-C. Plan costs and benefits while establishing goals that are attainable and will benefit both partners.
 Think about how will you measure success and if the partnership will be permanent or temporary.
 For instance, how can it be changed and offer new benefits next year or next season?

 Partner Up: 4 Local Partnership Ideas

 - Transportation providers (anything from small bike rental businesses to limo drivers).

 - Food vendors.
 Does your hotel have a restaurant?
 Feature a chef designed menu for a month and find media to cover the gastronomic collaboration.
 Alternatively, promote local farmers, bakers or food chains and have their products delivered to guests.
 Inquire for your hotel to be mentioned on their website, social media accounts, etc.

 - Shopping boutiques.
 Vendors can offer discounts to guests and the store can promote your hotel’s postcards, brand or mention you on their social media accounts (consider offering shops and designers your facilities for a future photoshoot).